qsnake/gpaw/doc/devel/profiling.rst

      $ python script.py --debug

-tau
+TAU
 ===

-`TAU Performance System <http://www.cs.uoregon.edu/research/tau/>`_ is a portable profiling and tracing toolkit for performance analysis of parallel programs written in Fortran, C, C++, Java, Python.
+`TAU Performance System <http://www.cs.uoregon.edu/research/tau/>`_ is a portable profiling and tracing toolkit for performance analysis of parallel programs written in Fortran, C, C++, Java, and Python.

 Installation and configuration